nigelfiler/Qumu/README.md

 # Qumu Cloud API Samples

-This repository contains sample code demonstrating how to interact with the **Qumu Cloud** platform using its APIs.
+This repository contains sample code demonstrating how to interact with the **Qumu Cloud** platform using its API.

 The examples provided can be used as standalone utilities for test purposes or as reference code for integration into other platforms.